Critical incident analysis

 1. What is the problem or incident you are trying to understand or solve?

 2. Identify the factors contributing to the problem.
-Start with 4-6 main factors and expand as needed.
+Start with 4 to 6 main factors and expand as needed.
 These categories are the ‘ribs of the fish’.
 Some examples of contributory factors are shown in the diagram.

 3. As a group, identify the possible causes of the problem, placing them in the categories where they fit best.